 Fee protection insurance (FPI) offers substantial benefits to accountants and their clients.
 We outline why FPI is a win-win situation and why the industry must offer more support.

 The risk to companies of receiving an expensive HMRC visit is increasing rapidly.
 Except for a brief lull during the pandemic, the number of HMRC enquiries and inspections has been increasing for some time.
-As we return to normal trading conditions, they will ramp up further as the Revenue will be under pressure to police existing tax rules stringently to reduce the huge debt incurred by the UK government during the pandemic.
+They are set to only ramp up further as the Revenue will be under pressure to police existing tax rules stringently to reduce the huge debt incurred by the UK government during Covid-19 and as we've been recovering since.

 Win-win situation